 This incredibly popular piece of travel gear is essential for a variety of reasons – whether you are checking a bag or just carrying on your luggage.
 They can also be used for road trips – for all of the same reasons listed below.

 - Packing cubes can be taken right from your suitcase and put directly in the dresser drawers in your hotel room.
 That not only makes it quicker to unpack, it also makes it more sanitary since the clothes you are wearing aren’t touching the drawers directly.

 How to Use Packing Cubes

 Before purchasing, decide how you want to use your packing cubes.
 If you want to create outfits, you’ll probably want to purchase several in the same size.

 For bigger trips, I find that I need about 4-5 packing cubes of different sizes.
-If we have more than one checked bag, I evenly distribute them cubes from each family member among the bags.
+If we have more than one checked bag, I evenly distribute the cubes from each family member among the bags.

 Once I’m at my destination, I’ll typically unpack and hang my dresses and pants.
 Shorts, shirts, bathing suits, and underwear stay in the cube and are placed in one or two drawers.

 As items get dirty, I’ll place them in a laundry bag.
 If there are laundry facilities at my destination, I always try to make sure I’m going home with clean clothes.

 Where to Buy Packing Cubes?

-You can find packing cubes at any store that sells travel gear.
+You can find a set of packing cubes at any store that sells travel gear.
 Look for companies that have several sizes in one package, with the option to purchase more.

 Read reviews before purchasing to ensure that the bags are durable and will hold up for multiple trips.
 In general, you want something that is lightweight but will last a while.

-One of the most reasonably-priced sets that I’ve seen is from Amazon.
+One of the most reasonably priced sets that I’ve seen is from Amazon.
 This Amazon Basics set includes four bags (in different sizes) and comes in six different colors.

 Some sets will include a laundry bag and others include shoe bags.
 These are nice extras but are definitely not essential.
 You can always purchase these items separately if you need them.